 Parental income and wealth are strong predictors of the likely economic status of the next generation.

 The Meritocracy Myth, Fourth Edition, by Stephen J. McNamee, Rowman and Littlefield, 2018.

 Do people advance based solely on individual merit?
 This book examines talent, attitude, work ethic, and character as elements of merit and evaluates the effect of nonmerit factors such as family background, social connections, market conditions, unequal educational opportunities, discrimination, and luck.

-For more references, see Additional Resources.
+For more references on luck and economic disparity, see Additional Resources.